pari-deshmukh/resume/README.md

+# Resume
+Resume of Pranali Deshmukh.

-# resume
+# Formats
-My official resume!
+The resume is available in both HTML5 & PDF formats.